Nogard117/Qiime2-Pipeline/6-Analisis-de-Diversidad.md

   - Shannon’s diversity index (a quantitative measure of community richness)
-  - Observed OTUs (a qualitative measure of community richness)
+  - Observed features (a qualitative measure of community richness)
   - Faith’s Phylogenetic Diversity (a qualitiative measure of community richness that incorporates phylogenetic relationships between the features)